sandialabs/lapart-python/docs/source/overview.rst

 The training process is initiated with the presentation of an input pattern into the Fuzzy ART A algorithm.
 Since no templates exist at the onset of the training the initial input becomes the first template on the A-side.
-Therefore, a new template or class would be created and based on Figure 4.12 decision block, “New A Class”, the algorithm implemented Case 1 script.
+Therefore, a new template or class would be created using the “New A Class” block shown in the figure above.
 In this situation, the Fuzzy ART B operates as a normal ART algorithm.
 Since there are no B-Side templates, a new template was automatically created and a link between the A and B Fuzzy ARTs are established in the L matrix.